smith01s/newey01c.github.io/_posts/2018-02-28-intervals.md

 points in a sample) shows the probability distribution of the sum of squares of individual data points.
-The tolerance interval $t_i$ can be approximated as follows, where $n$ is the degrees of freedom, $z \frac{1 - p}{2}$ is the proportion of the data to sit within the interval $t_i$, and $\gamma$ is the probabilistic confidence for the interval;
+The tolerance interval $t_i$ can be approximated as follows, where $n$ is the degrees of freedom, $z \frac{1 - p}{2}$ is the critical value of the Gaussian distribution, taken at the value of the *proportion* of the data within the interval $t_i$, and $\gamma$ is the confidence level;

 $$ t_i = \sqrt{\frac{n \left(1 + \frac{1}{N}\right)
 z^2_{\frac{1-p}{2}}}{\chi^2_{1-\gamma, \, n}}} $$